Glavo/log4j-patch/README.md

 It provides an empty `JndiLookup` to override the implementation in log4j.
 Log4j2 can handle this situation and safely disable JNDI lookup.

+It is compatible with all versions of log4j2, including log4j 2.15.

 ## Usage

 You can add it to the classpath by yourself, or you can use javaagent to inject it automatically.

-It will disable JNDI lookup and avoid RCE vulnerabilities.

-It is compatible with all versions of log4j2.

 ### Use Java Agent